The Bankrate promise

 - Mortgage life insurance: Mortgage insurance protects the surviving homeowner in the situation that their spouse or partner dies.
 Instead of a traditional death benefit, this insurance policy will pay off the remainder of the mortgage loan, usually tax-free.

-- Final expense life insurance: Final expense insurance is specifically to cover some of the costs associated with death.
+- Final expense life insurance: Final expense insurance is specifically designed to cover some of the costs associated with death.
 In general, this is used to guarantee that funeral expenses can be covered without creating a financial burden on the surviving family members.
+The available death benefit is typically fairly low and the cost proportionately higher since it’s highly likely that final expense insurance will be paid out.

 Why you may need additional coverage

 For single people with no dependents, the group policy may offer sufficient coverage.
-However, for families and those with dependents, these term policies are often too limited in their benefits.
+However, for some families and those with dependents, these term policies are often too limited in their benefits.
 In these cases, it can be wise to take out a larger individual plan to ensure that your beneficiaries will receive a large enough payout to meet their needs.
+Calculate how much life insurance you need ahead of committing to a new or supplemental policy or work with a financial planner.

 Frequently asked questions